CRD(LEGAL) - INSURANCE AND ANNUITIES MANAGEMENT: HEALTH AND LIFE INSURANCE

 Each year, an active employee must elect in writing whether to designate a portion of the employee's compensation to be used as health-care supplementation.
 An election must be made at the same time that the employee elects to participate in a cafeteria plan, if applicable.
 Education Code 22.105

-Notwithstanding any other law, an employee whose resignation is effective after the last day of an instructional year is entitled to participate or be enrolled in the uniform group coverage plan or the district's group health coverage through the earlier of:
+Notwithstanding any other law, an employee whose resignation is effective after the last day of an instructional year is entitled to participate or be enrolled in TRS ActiveCare or the district's group health coverage through the earlier of:

-- The first anniversary of the date participation in or coverage under the uniform group coverage plan or the group health coverage was first made available to district employees for the last instructional year in which the employee was employed by the district; or
+- The first anniversary of the date participation in or coverage under TRS ActiveCare or the district's group health coverage was first made available to district employees for the last instructional year in which the employee was employed by the district; or

 - The last calendar day before the first day of the instructional year immediately following the last instructional year in which the employee was employed by the district.

-If an employee's resignation is effective after the last day of an instructional year, the district may not diminish or eliminate the amount of a contribution available to the employee under Insurance Code Chapter 1581 [see District Required Minimum Effort, above] before the last date on which the employee is entitled to participation or enrollment.
+A district may not diminish or eliminate its contribution [see District Required Minimum Effort, above] before the last date on which the employee is entitled to participation or enrollment.

 Education Code 22.004(k), (l); 34 TAC 41.38